 We can also engage third parties to assist in the performance of our work and marketing activities.
 We have concluded data processing agreements with these organizations.
 These processors may only process the personal data according to our instructions and under our supervision, solely for purposes determined by us and subject to strict confidentiality.
 We actively monitor compliance with the security obligations of our processors.

-Where we use processors established outside the European Economic Area (EEA), or processors that use sub-processors outside the EEA, we implement appropriate safeguards as referred to in article 46 of the GDPR, including the use of standard data protection clauses adopted by the European Commission (so-called Standard Contractual Clauses) or compliance by parties from the United States with the safeguards under the Privacy Shield.
+Where we use processors established outside the European Economic Area (EEA), or processors that use sub-processors outside the EEA, we implement appropriate safeguards as referred to in article 46 of the GDPR, including the use of standard data protection clauses adopted by the European Commission (so-called Standard Contractual Clauses).

 We guarantee that all persons who process personal data under our responsibility, including employees, temporary workers, casual or on-call workers and agency workers, as well as (staff of) contractors, have a duty of confidentiality.